Canada approves NHL camps, but provinces must rule on games

 The statement added that all teams must operate within provincial rules for regular-season play.

-The five provinces with teams have not commented on the NHL since Deputy Commissioner Bill Daly said a week ago that the league believes it can play in all seven Canadian markets -- Montreal, Toronto, Ottawa, Winnipeg, Calgary, Edmonton, Vancouver
+A week ago, NHL Deputy Commissioner Bill Daly said the league believes it can play in all seven Canadian markets -- Montreal, Toronto, Ottawa, Winnipeg, Calgary, Edmonton, Vancouver

 The Canadian teams will play each other only during the regular season and the first two rounds of the playoffs.
 They also won’t cross the U.S.-Canada border, which remains closed to nonessential travel.